deejaygraham/sketchnoting-for-developers/draft.md

 Listen to the first few remarks and try to judge what kind of layout you should use - is this 10 things I hate about..., is it a meandering recollection of past events...?

+Remember that this is a plan and if it doesn't match the reality of the talk, that's ok.

+ #Structure

+ title, twitter name, pic?

+ based on talk

+ get key topics down - not too much

+ Add highlights, details, accents,

 Pay attention, don't allow yourself to drift off.

 Follow the speaker
 body language, voice - not the slides - they are available online after talk

 Don't boil the ocean

+Listen for quotes - pull quotations

 If you only had 10 tweets to describe this talk, what would you use them to tweet about ?